Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/1 - Web/4 - Process Dialect/Process Dialect.md

     Add: 1, Divide: 10, 2
     Greater: 2, 1

-is analogous to the following JavaScript:
+is analogous to the following PHP:

     (1 + 2);
     (1 + (10 / 2));